 Make sure that you run vsperfreport with the /PACKSYMBOLS flag or, in the Visual Studio IDE, that you have the serialize symbol information option selected in the general performance explorer options.

 If you collected type data, add /SUMMARY:TYPE to the vsperfreport command line.

 If you do not see symbols from Windows or other Microsoft programs:

-Make sure that you have set the path of your Windows symbol cache.
+Make sure that you have set the path to your Windows symbol cache.
 Do one of the following to set the symbol cache path:

 Set the Debugger->Symbols option in the Visual Studio IDE to the correct path.

 Add the -symbolpath option to the VSPerfReport command line to include your symbols.

 If you do not see any symbols in ASP.NET, make sure that you have the symbol server set up correctly for the ASP server.